Diploma Of Business (DipBus)

 - enhance your academic and study skills;

-- Develop a good understanding of real life business and management challenges
+- develop a good understanding of real-life business and management challenges; and

 - familiarise yourself with the extent of studies needed to develop your career in this field

-Students completing the Diploma of Business can either gain entry-level employment with a multitude of organisations or obtain credit to complete the Bachelor of Business, and subsequently, progress to the Master of Business and Project Management at APIC.
+Students completing the Diploma of Business can either gain entry-level employment with a multitude of organisations or obtain credit to complete the Bachelor of Business, and subsequently, progress to further studies at APIC.
 Alternatively, graduates can seek entry with credit into a range of bachelor degree programs at Australian and or internationally recognised universities.
-In short, completion of the Diploma of Business can open up multiple opportunities for young graduates to pursue courses and programs in business, accounting, finance, commerce, law and economics.
+In short, completion of the Diploma of Business can open up multiple opportunities for young graduates to pursue courses and programs in business, accounting, finance, commerce, law, and economics.